Posterior risk of modular and semi-modular Bayesian inference: Abstract

 \section{Abstract}

-Bayesian inference has widely acknowledged advantages in many problems, but it can also be unreliable if the model is misspecified.
-Bayesian modular inference is concerned with inference in complex models which have been specified through a collection of coupled submodels.
-The submodels are called modules in the literature, and they often arise from modelling different data sources, or from combining domain knowledge from different disciplines.
-When some modules are misspecified, cutting feedback is a widely used Bayesian modular inference method which ensures that information from suspect model components is not used in making inferences about parameters in correctly specified modules.
-However, in general settings it is difficult to decide when this ``cut posterior'' is preferable to the exact posterior.
-When misspecification is not severe, cutting feedback may increase the uncertainty in Bayesian posterior inference greatly without reducing estimation bias substantially.
-This motivates semi-modular inference methods, which avoid the binary cut of cutting feedback approaches.
-In this work, using a local model misspecification framework, we provide the first precise formulation of the the bias-variance trade-off that has motivated the literature on semi-modular inference.
-We then implement a mixture-based semi-modular inference approach, demonstrating theoretically that it delivers inferences that are more accurate, in terms of a user-defined loss function, than if either the cut or full posterior were used by themselves.
-The new method is demonstrated in a number of applications.
+Modular Bayesian methods perform inference in models that are specified through a collection of coupled sub-models, known as modules.
+These modules often arise from modeling different data sources or from combining domain knowledge from different disciplines. {``Cutting feedback'' is a Bayesian inference method that ensures misspecification of one module does not affect inferences for parameters in other modules, and produces what is known as the cut posterior.} However, choosing between the cut posterior and the standard Bayesian posterior is challenging.
+When misspecification is not severe, cutting feedback can greatly increase posterior uncertainty without a large reduction of estimation bias, leading to a bias-variance trade-off.
+This trade-off motivates semi-modular posteriors, which interpolate between standard and cut posteriors based on a tuning parameter.
+In this work, we provide the first precise formulation of the bias-variance trade-off that is present in {cutting feedback, and we propose a new semi-modular posterior that takes advantage of it.
+Under general regularity conditions, we prove that this semi-modular posterior is more accurate than the cut posterior according to a notion of posterior risk.
+An important implication of this result is that point inferences made under the cut posterior are \textit{inadmissable}.
+The new method is demonstrated in a number of examples. }